zebbra/neops-docs/usage.md

 # Usage

-!> **Coming with version 1.0** We are standardizing last things under the hood to fulfill our **backwards compatibility commitment** according to [SemVer](semver.org).
-Stay tuned!

 ## Network Search

-The network search view gives you an overview over the entities "Location/Group", "Devices" and "Interfaces".
+The network search view gives you an overview over the entities `Location/Group`, `Devices`, `Interfaces` and `Clients` (see [Entities](architecture.md#entities)).
 All three views display the search related elements.
 In addition, the topology of the searched network elements is displayed.

 ![Search Elements](./_media/screenshots/menu-search-elements.png)